Electron Self-Energy and Generalized Drude Formula for Infrared Conductivity of Metals: Preliminaries

 Therefore the real part of $-M$ at low frequencies is $\omega d{\rm Re}\Sigma_{\rm ir}(\omega)/d\omega$, and the imaginary part is $-2{\rm Im}\Sigma_{\rm ir}(\omega)$.
 If the interesting part of ${\rm Re}\Sigma$ is odd in $\omega$, and approximately linear, then $M$ at very low $\omega$ is a lot like $\Sigma$ except for the factor of 2 in the imaginary part.

 In the dc limit, the result $\sigma=ne^2 \tau/m$ is retrieved, with $1/\tau=-2{\rm Im}\Sigma_{\rm ir}(\omega\rightarrow 0)$.
 There are minor differences between this and the more exact result found from a solution of the Boltzmann transport equation.
-These differences arise from $\vec{k}$-averaging and disappear for a spherical Fermi surface.
+These differences arise from $\vec{k}$ dependence, and disappear when the electron scattering is isotropic.